Ash557/TkinterBattleship/README.md

 Utilize Python Tkinter and a module type file structure

 # Future
-- increase functionality to enable another mode to allow two players to play, as well as player against computer.
+- Increase functionality to enable another mode to allow two players to play, as well as player against computer.